apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 determined by the first `topic` element which matches the topic being created.
 The attributes matched against are:

-* `name` : The name of the topic, you can use wild cards to match against multiple
+* `id` : The name of the topic, you can use wild cards to match against multiple

 A `topic` element may be configured with the following attributes: